VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 ## Step 16: Add Output - Console or Screen! 📺

-In this part we will do just basic output to the console and the screen.
-You have already added a simple text output `Console.WriteLine()` to the screen to display the interaction of the entity that was hit by the mouse raycast.
-This will help us visualize the interactions and provide feedback to the player.
+In this part, we’ll explore basic output options, both to the console and directly on the screen.
+You’ve already added simple text output using `Console.WriteLine()` to display interactions when an entity is hit by the mouse raycast.
+Now, let's expand on this to better visualize interactions and provide feedback to the player.

+### Output Options

-We have a few options where the output can be displayed:
+We have several options for displaying output:

-- **Console Output:** We can print messages to the console window, which is useful for debugging and logging information.
-This option is great for developers to see real-time feedback and debug the game.
+- **Console Output:** Useful for debugging and logging information.
+This is great for developers to see real-time feedback and troubleshoot the game
-  - We can use traditional `Console.WriteLine()`.
+  - We can use traditional `Console.WriteLine()`
-  - We can use Stride's `GlobalLogger.GetLogger()` respectively `Log` property if used in from the script.
+  - We can also use Stride's `GlobalLogger.GetLogger()`, or the `Log` property when used from within a game script
-- **Debug Text Output:** We can display text directly in the game window.
+- **Debug Text Output:** Display text directly in the game window, which is useful for quick, in-game debugging
-- **UI Elements:** We can create UI elements like text labels, buttons, or images to display information to the player.
+- **UI Elements:** Create UI elements like text labels or buttons to display information to the player within the game world.

+### Updating the Console Output

-Let's update the `if (hitResult.Succeeded) {}` block of code like this:
+Let’s update the `if (hitResult.Succeeded)` block to include additional output options:

 ```csharp
 if (hitResult.Succeeded)